strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-deploy-production.md

 [![production plan upgrade view](UDRimages/UDR-prod-plan-review.png)](UDRimages/UDR-prod-plan-review.png)

-This opens a view where you can review the state of apps, Office apps, and Office add-ins and use that information to set the upgrade decision for each of those assets.
+This opens a view where you can review the state of apps, Office apps, Office add-ins, and Office macros and use that information to set the upgrade decision for each of those assets.

 [![production plan assets view](UDRimages/UDR-prod-assets.png)](UDRimages/UDR-prod-assets.png)

-Use each of the tabs to review the status of apps, Office apps, and Office add-ins.
+Use each of the tabs to review the status of apps, Office apps, Office add-ins, and Office macros.
 In each tabbed view, you can filter the results to show devices that are on track for upgrade (that is, they have no detected issues), those at risk, devices with mixed results, and those in an undetermined state.

 Select **On track** to quickly filter the view to assets that are likely to be ready for deployment based on these criteria: